Table of contents

 Day 1: Cycle Opens

 Your payout cycle begins the day after your last payout was processed, or the day your funded account activates for the first time.
 You trade your session.
-Close all positions by 4:45 PM EST.
+Close all positions by 4:45 PM ET.

 Day 1 does not need to be profitable.
 You could lose $300 on Day 1 and still be fine.
 The cycle doesn't care about individual day performance.
 It only cares about your cumulative result by the time you request a payout.